chauhanabhaysingh/customer-trends-data-analysis-SQL-Python-PowerBI/README.md

 ✅ Report and Presentation: Write a clear project report summarizing your key findings and business recommendations.
 Prepare a presentation that visually communicates insights and actionable recommendations to stakeholders.

-- Quick SQL tips, data memes, and behind-the-scenes content

-- Let’s connect professionally and grow your data career

-## 💡 Thanks for checking out the project!
-Your support means a lot!
-Feel free to star ⭐ this repo or share it with someone learning Data Analytics.🚀